patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

 The PatternFLy HTML/CSS library contains a collection of code samples that you can use to build interfaces with consistent PatternFly markup and styling.

-Each of the three modules (layouts, components, and utilities) delivers a Sass file (.scss) and CSS file that you can include in your build environment or consume from your page header.
+Each of the three modules (layouts, components, and utilities) delivers Sass (.scss) and CSS files that you can include in your build environment or consume from your page header.
 If you need to overwrite any elements, we recommend extending the variables found in the Sass files, rather than manually overwriting the CSS.

 When you install PatternFly, the package includes: